sct-pipeline/exvivo-template/README.md

 ## How to cite
 Gros, C., Asiri, A., De Leener, B., Watson, C., Cowin, G., Ruitenberg, M., Kurniawan, N., Cohen-Adad, J., 2020.
 Ex vivo MRI template of the human cervical cord at 80μm isotropic resolution, in: Proceedingsof the 28th Annual Meeting of ISMRM.
 Presented at the ISMRM.

+## Data

+The ex-vivo template is available in the `data` folder of this repository.
+This folder contains:
+- `template.nii.gz`: the ex-vivo template.
+- XX

 ## Installation

 To install, run: